graalvm/graalvm-demos/jmh/benchmark-binary-tree/README.md

 BinaryTrees.bench              14  thrpt    3  151.088 ± 15.815  ops/s
 ```

-## Build and Run as a Native Image
+## Build and Run as a Native Executable

 Now to build a native executable, using Native Image.
 We are using Native Image Enterprise edition, if you are using Community
 Edition you will probably see lower figures for throughput.